projectacrn/acrn-hypervisor/misc/tools/acrn-crashlog/acrnprobe/README.rst

 1. detect event

-   From experience, the occurrence of an system event is usually accompanied by some effects.
+   From experience, the occurrence of a system event is usually accompanied by some effects.
 The effects could be a generated file, an error message in kernel's log, or a system reboot.
-To get these effects, for some of them we can monitor a directory, for other of them we might need to do a detection in a time loop.
+To get these effects, for some of them we can monitor a directory, for others, we might need to do detection in a time loop.
-   *So we implement the channel, which represents a common method of detection.*
+   So we implement the channel, which represents a common method of detection.

 2. analyze event and determine the event type

-   Generally, a specific effect correspond to a particular type of events.
+   Generally, a specific effect corresponds to a particular type of events.
-   However, it is the icing on the cake for analyzing the detailed event types according to some phenomena. *Crash reclassify is implemented for this purpose.*
+   However, it is the icing on the cake for analyzing the detailed event types according to some phenomena.
+Crash reclassifying is implemented for this purpose.

 3. collect information for detected events

    This is for debug purpose.
-Events without information are meaningless, and developers need to use this information to improve their system. *Sender crashlog is implemented for this purpose.*
+Events without information are meaningless, and developers need to use this information to improve their system.
+Sender ``crashlog`` is implemented for this purpose.

 4. archive these information as logs, and generate records

    There must be a central place to tell user what happened in system.
-   *Sender telemd is implemented for this purpose.*
+   Sender ``telemd`` is implemented for this purpose.

 Diagram
 =======